Jochen Sandig

-Jochen Sandig (* born 5 January 1968 in Esslingen) is a German cultural entrepreneur and founder of four cultural institutions in Berlin.
+Jochen Sandig (born 5 January 1968 in Esslingen) is a German cultural entrepreneur, dramaturg, and founder of several cultural institutions in Berlin.
+He served as artistic director of the Ludwigsburger Schlossfestspiele from 2020 to 2024, where he shaped the festival’s programmatic focus on democracy, sustainability, and participatory culture.

 Biography

 Jochen Sandig has lived in Berlin since 1989.
-In 1990 he was involved in the founding of the Kunsthaus Tacheles.
-From 1990 to 1994 he was chairman of the Board of the Tacheles eV for both financing and operation as well as responsible for the artistic program.
+In 1990, he was involved in the founding of the Kunsthaus Tacheles.
+From 1990 to 1994, he was chairman of the board of Tacheles e.V. and was responsible for financing, operations, and the artistic programme.

-In 1993, together with Sasha Waltz he founded the international dance ensemble Sasha Waltz & Guests.
-In 1996 he founded the Sophiensaele in Berlin as a new production facility for independent theater and dance, serving as the Artistic Director until 1999.
-In 1999 Sandig joined the Schaubühne with Sasha Waltz, where he worked together with her until 2004 as a member of the artistic directors.
-In 2006 he founded, together with music manager Folkert Uhde, the cultural institution "Radialsystem V - New Space for the Arts" in Berlin, which was opened in early September 2006.
+In 1993, together with Sasha Waltz, he founded the international dance company Sasha Waltz & Guests.
+In 1996, he founded the Sophiensaele in Berlin as a production venue for independent theatre and dance, serving as artistic director until 1999.

+In 1999, Sandig joined the artistic leadership of the Schaubühne together with Sasha Waltz, where he worked until 2004.
+In 2006, together with music manager Folkert Uhde, he founded the cultural institution Radialsystem V in Berlin, which opened in September 2006.